GI01211/Overview/README.md

 ## Project Video

 To learn more about the project and see it in action, watch our introductory video:
+(Clicking the thumbnail image will take you to the youtube video directly)

 [![AWS SOC Project Overview](https://img.youtube.com/vi/Q9iro4MYrv8/0.jpg)](https://youtu.be/Q9iro4MYrv8)